Green Satin radar: Development

 Green Satin started life in Operational Requirement (OR) 3015 in 1949.
 This called for a device to provide an accurate measure of the groundspeed of an aircraft to within 0.2 percent while flying at any speed between 100 and 700 knots at all altitudes up to 60,000 feet.
 It also had to measure the drift angle up to 20 degrees on either side of the heading, with an accuracy of less than 0.1 degree.
 It had to make these measurements over land or water, in any weather.

 The solution to measuring ground speed was already well understood at the time, using a Doppler radar system to compare the returned frequency of two or more signals.
-Green Satin used four such signals to determine both ground speed and drift angle, which were sent out simultaneously by a single cross-shaped antenna with four feeds.
-In its neutral position, facing forward, one set of antennas sent out two signals aligned slightly fore and aft, and the other slightly to the port and starboard side.
-Each pair of signals was sent into a separate frequency comparator, with the output being the difference in frequencies represented by a voltage.
+Green Satin used four such signals to determine both ground speed and drift angle.
+These were generated in a single transmitter and sent out simultaneously by a single cross-shaped antenna with feed horns at the four ends.
+In its neutral position, facing forward, one set of antennas sent out two signals aligned slightly fore and aft, and the other set slightly to the port and starboard side.
+On reception, each pair of signals was sent into a separate frequency comparator, with the output being the difference in frequencies represented by a voltage.

 Consider an aircraft flying over the ground with no wind.
 In this case, the velocity to the side is zero, so the port and starboard signals will return to the aircraft at the same frequency.
 When sent through their comparator, the output is zero voltage, indicating no sideways drift.
 Now consider the case where the aircraft is being blown to the right.
-In this case, the starboard signal will be shifted upwards in frequency and the port signal downwards.
-The speed of the movement is not of interest, only the angle.
+In this case, the starboard (right) signal will be shifted upwards in frequency and the port (left) signal downwards.
+The speed of the sideways movement is not of interest, only the angle.
 To measure the angle, the entire antenna array was mounted on a motorized pivot and rotated back and forth until the output was zero again.